DomainDesignAgency/dda-obfuscator/README.md

 # DDA Obfuscator
-Adds an email obfuscator to your wordpress site.
+Adds an email obfuscator to your Wordpress site.

 ## Instalation